William Morris in Chiswick

 4. Morris’s younger daughter May Morris was an influential designer and Director of the Embroidery Department at her father’s enterprise Morris & Co.
 She edited her father’s Collected Works in 24 volumes.

 5. Morris & Co is now part of the Sanderson Design Group, which also has strong Chiswick connections.
+It has now moved its headquarters back to Voysey House in Chiswick – see The Chiswick Calendar.
 Read more on the Morris & Co website and on this page of the Timeline, Arthur Sanderson and Chiswick Library.

 Read more stories via the Writers Tales page.